DATA-TRAC/consumer-complaint-response/README.md

 * **In progress**: The company’s indication that the complaint could not be closed within 15 calendar days and that its final responsive explanation to the consumer will be provided through the portal at a later date
 * **Untimely Response**: The company is taking longer than 15 days to provide a response.

-We've binned our company responses into two categorical variables: relief and "no_relief"
+### We've binned our company responses into two categorical variables: relief and no relief

 ## Model